Home Invasion Crime Statistics

 Leaving doors and windows unlocked were the two preventable methods that burglars identified in the top four most common methods, with unlocked doors being the most common means of entry to a dwelling.
 As ¾ of burglars decide on committing their crime away from the site and then search for suitable targets, locking doors and windows can be the first means of discouraging burglars from selecting your house as a target.

-Behavior’s and attitudes
+Behaviour’s and attitudes

-A survey conducted by Budget Direct Home Insurance ascertained the behaviors and attitudes of 1000 Australians regarding home security and burglary.
+A survey conducted by Budget Direct Home Insurance ascertained the behaviours and attitudes of 1000 Australians regarding home security and burglary.
 The results revealed that the average Australian is taking unnecessary risks with their property and belongings and has a fairly lax attitude toward home security and insurance protection.

 35% of people said that they regularly leave a spare key outside their property, with younger people having a higher tendency to leave a key outside than older people.
 Of those whose house had been broken into, they were more likely to leave spare keys outside.

 Unless your key is hidden in a secure location, the usual hiding spots, underneath the doormat, under a pot plant or on the windowsill, are no longer a secure option.
-If you have a backup key within easy reach outside of your house, it might be time to consider other options, such as leaving your key with a trusted neighbor.
+If you have a backup key within easy reach outside of your house, it might be time to consider other options, such as leaving your key with a trusted neighbour.

 58.7% of people said that they regularly allowed couriers to leave packages in plain sight outside their property.

 Anyone walking by on the street is capable of snatching your packages right off your doormat, no breaking and entering required.
-To prevent your packages from being stolen, choose the signed delivery option and collect your delivery from your local Post Office or alternatively, find a trusted friend or neighbor who can accept the package for you.
+To prevent your packages from being stolen, choose the signed delivery option and collect your delivery from your local Post Office or alternatively, find a trusted friend or neighbour who can accept the package for you.